Assessment in the MYP is criterion

 courses.
 Their progress is reported in levels (0-8) on each criterion which relate to an achievement descriptor.
 On the

 report card, your child will receive a level from 0 to 8 in each criterion that has been assessed.
 Carson Graham does not report letter grades or percentages for MYP courses.
-See below for a list of the MYP objectives for each course.
+See below for a video explanation of a Carson Graham MYP Report Card and further for a list of the MYP objectives for each course.

 A more detailed description of the criteria and rubrics for each grade and subject is on